adigyran/portfolio/README.md

 The **Aya Health** app uses OrbitMVI as presentation architecture
 # Networking
 For networking requests OkHttp is used in conjunction with Retrofit.
-# Interactors and converters
-There are two different date formats used on “Old” backend which are yyyy-MM-dd'T'HH:mm:ss and MM/dd/yyyy.

-Be careful not to use logging on release builds.
-# Paging

 # Signing and API keys
 Project should contain a local.proprties files with following content